Information on university fees

 According to the Ontario government classification, some ancillary fees collected for the UOSU or the GSAÉD have been deemed non-essential or optional, for example, fees that fund faculty association activities.
 For more information, see the UOSU website or the GSAÉD website.

-Opting out of non-essential ancillary fees
+For the Fall 2019 term only - Opting out of non-essential ancillary fees

 The University has put in place a process for those who wish to opt out of non-essential services and not pay the associated fees.
 You can opt out of non-essential services by selecting Opt out of non-essential services in the Student Centre “Finances” section.

-Important information about opting out of non-essential services:
+For the Fall 2019 term only - Important information about opting out of non-essential services:

 - By default, non-essential service fees are added to your account every term you are enrolled at the University of Ottawa.